 - Roadside Assistance.

-Private Fleet Owner
+7) Rent a car from a Private Fleet Owner

-Another option that drivers have is working for a private fleet owner.
+Another option that rideshare drivers have is working for a private fleet owner.
 Fleet owners allow you to rent a vehicle on a per week basis, and they cover all of the maintenance and associated costs.
 All you’re responsible for is the weekly rental payment and gas.

-This setup is very prevalent in New York where UberX drivers are required to have commercial insurance and TLC licensing (only UberX market like this).
+Rideshare rentals from Private Fleet Owners are very prevalent in New York where UberX drivers are required to have commercial insurance and TLC licensing (only UberX market like this).
 In other cities, many UberSelect and UberBlack drivers will rent their vehicles through a fleet owner.
 You can learn more about what it’s like to drive for a fleet owner here.

 Turo is an online vehicle rental marketplace (similar to Airbnb) that connects car owners looking to rent out their personal vehicles with consumers looking to rent cars.
 So how does this benefit Uber drivers?